RetailMeNot: History

-Founded in 2006 by Australian entrepreneurs Guy King and Bevan Clark.
+RetailMeNot was founded in 2006 by Australian entrepreneurs Guy King and Bevan Clark.
 The two had previously collaborated on BugMeNot, a site that allowed users to share fake identities in order to avoid website registrations and content paywalls, and a content management system.
 The company was acquired by Whaleshark Media in 2010.
 The company raised $300 million in funding from Austin Ventures, Norwest Venture Partners, Adams Street Partners, Institutional Venture Partners, JP Morgan and Google Ventures.
 Eventually acquiring the already established coupon site RetailMeNot.com from Australia, the company changed its name in 2013 to RetailMeNot.

 As Whaleshark Media, the company acquired sites in the US and Europe.
 After changing its name to RetailMeNot in June 2013 for branding purposes, the company filed an IPO for $230 million in 2013.
+The company traded on Nasdaq's large-cap Global Select Market under the symbol SALE.

-In April 2017 Harland Clarke Holdings, (HCH) a payment and marketing services firm, announced to acquire RetailMeNot in a deal worth $630 million in equity.
+In April 2017, Harland Clarke Holdings (HCH), a payment and marketing services firm, announced to acquire RetailMeNot in a deal worth $630 million in equity.
 On February 6, 2020 HCH announced that it would relaunch itself as Vericast.